-How Do I Clean Baby's New Teeth?
+How To Clean Baby's New Teeth

 Babies also don’t need as much toothpaste as you do.
 In fact, too much fluoride is toxic to their system.
 Remember, babies don’t spit; they swallow, so fluoride in water combined with fluoride in toothpaste can be dangerous.
-The American Academy of Pediatrics recenetly backed earlier recommendations from the American Dental Association, deciding that cleaning baby's new teeth with a shmear of fluoride toothpaste (the size of a grain of rice) is safe.
-By age three, you can upgrade to a pea-sized amount.
+The American Academy of Pediatrics recently backed earlier recommendations from the American Dental Association, deciding that cleaning baby's new teeth with a shmear of fluoride toothpaste (the size of a grain of rice) is safe.
+By age 3, you can upgrade to a pea-sized amount.